JerryAstro2049/FlySFO-Departing-Flights/README.md

 ### Scrapy

-The command below will take care of the installation `Scrapy`:
+Use the command below to install `Scrapy`:

 `pip install scrapy`

 ### Selenium

-The command below will take care of the installation `Selenium`:
+Use the command below to install `Selenium`:

 `pip install selenium`